 One doctor said it best, “Nine months to create, nine months to heal.”
 If male managers and CEOs were at home every day helping their wives recover, they would be more empathetic as well.

-Unfortunately, companies aren’t in the business of subsidizing our personal life decisions regarding having children.
-My hope is that American institutions will soon start to offer some type of token paid parental time off for at least the first child.
+Unfortunately, companies aren't in the business of subsidizing our personal life decisions regarding having children.
+My hope is that American institutions will soon start to offer some type of paid parental time off

 Whatever financial sacrifices you think you're making to be a stay at home parent will be worth it.
 You won't look back wishing you could have made more money.
 Instead, you'll look back and be happy about all the time you spent with your little one.

 Are there any stay at home dads out there who would like to share what it was like for you?
-Stay at home moms feel free to share your thoughts and also how your husband or partner has helped or how we dads can do more.
+Stay at home moms feel free to share your thoughts on how dads can help out as well.